Bitter Melon, Balsam Pear or Bitter Gourd

 Cultural control:

-You can hand pull individual plants and small infestations, but you must make sure that you remove all roots and stem fragments.
-These should either be bagged and taken to the dump or hung up off the ground to prevent reshooting.
+• Hand pull individual plants and small popumations, but you must make sure that you remove all the roots and stem fragments.
+You should either bag these off and take them offsite or hang them up off the ground to prevent any re-growth.

-You can also cut plants at soil level.
-This is however, a very labour-intensive practice as you will need to repeat this several times to achieve control as the roots will regrow from the taproot.
+• You can also cut plants down to the soil.
+This is very labour-intensive as you need to repeat this several times to achieve control.
+This is because the roots regrow from the taproot.

-The key to control Balsam Pear is to reduce the seed bank, and keep it at a low level.
-There is only one herbicide (flumioxazin) currently registered for control of Balsam Pear in commercial and industrial areas.
+The key to the control of Balsam Pear is to reduce the seed bank, and then keep it at a low level.
+In Australia, Flumioxazin is currently the only registered herbicide for the control of Balsam Pear in commercial and industrial areas.

 Overseas work has shown that effective control occurs after three rounds of spraying with a post emergent herbicide.

-The non-selective Glyphosate, can control this weed although herbicide resistance has been reported overseas.
-If you use Glyphosate and water quality is an issue then we recommend the use of ProForce Manta Ray.
+The non-selective Glyphosate, controls this weed although there are repoprts of herbicide resistance overseas.
+If you use Glyphosate and water quality is an issue then use ProForce Manta Ray.

-Other Non selective options worth looking at are Numchuk Quad and Cortex Duo.
-Both of these are great knockdowns but also have a long term residual of up to 12 months after you use them.
+Other Non selective options to look at are Numchuk Quad and Cortex Duo.
+Both of these are great knockdowns but also have a long term residual of up to 12 and 3 months respectively after you use them.
 These are ideal for along fencelines or around buildings.